GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/Telomere_analysis/Single_cell_analysis/README.md

 └── top3genes.approach_I.tab

 #### Top N single-cell differentially expressed genes (DEGs)
-Since the scDEA with TL is peformed at the gene-wise level across all the expressed genes, it can take a lot of time to run depending on the number of cells in your cell-type-specific seurat object.
+Since the sc.-DEA with TL is peformed at the gene-wise level across all the expressed genes, it can take a lot of time to run depending on the number of cells in your cell-type-specific seurat object.
 Thus, we provide several tab files to try [dea_MAST_glmer_TL.R](Projects/Telomere_analysis/Single_cell_analysis/dea_MAST_glmer_TL.R) only with a subset of genes (e.g., top3genes.approach_I.tab, top3genes.approach_II.tab, top10genes.approach_I.tab, and top10genes.approach_II.tab).

 A tsv file that has in the:
 * 1st column: Top N gene names.